Intersymbol and Intercarrier Interference in OFDM Systems: Unified Formulation and Analysis: Simulations

 Next, we investigate the data rate performance for a fixed CP length ($\mu=32$).
 As we use BPSK modulation, the data rate for subcarrier $k$ is given by \cite{Gar06}

 where $\gamma ^ {\ast}$ is the modified ${\rm SINR}$ gap defined for a target SER as

 The total achievable data rate is thus

 where $N_0=N+\mu+\rho$ and $f_{\rm s}={1 \mathord{\left/ {\vphantom {1 {T_{\rm s}}}} \right. \kern-\nulldelimiterspace} {T_{\rm s}}}$.
 We employ the SER obtained in the previous simulations to compute the values of $\gamma ^{\ast}$ corresponding to each SNR.
 Fig. \ref{fig_Data_rate_snr_values} shows the resulting data rate as a function of the SNR.
 In this set of experiments, the OFDM systems that offer the best results are CP, wrx and CPwrx.
-The systems performing windowing in the receiver and including a prefix and suffix, such as WOLA and CPW, offer a lower transmission rate due to the penalty of adding the two types of redundant samples.
+The systems performing windowing in the \fcr{Rx} and including a prefix and suffix, such as WOLA and CPW, offer a lower \fcro{data} rate due to the penalty of adding the two types of redundant samples.

 We now analyze the influence of the CP size on the resulting data rate.
 To this purpose, the SER as a function of the CP length is obtained for each OFDM system (see Fig. \ref{fig_SER_longi_CP_values}), assuming ${\rm SNR} = 5, 25$, and $40$~dB.
 These results are employed to calculate $\gamma^{\ast}$.
 Then, we obtain the achievable data rate, depicted in Fig. \ref{fig-data_rate_longi_snr_values} for the PED200 and VEH200 channels.
-In all cases, CP-OFDM outperforms the other systems, except for ${\rm SNR} = 40$~dB, VEH200, and for smaller values of the CP, for which the wrx scheme shows a better performance.
+In all cases, CP-OFDM outperforms the other systems, except for ${\rm SNR} = 40$~dB, VEH200, and for smaller values of the CP, for which the \fcr{wrx-OFDM} shows a better performance.
 However, this improvement is not very significant in this case of insufficient redundant samples.
-The remaining OFDM systems have better performance whenever the windowing is in the receiver.
+The remaining OFDM systems have better performance whenever the windowing is in the \fcro{Rx}.
 For both small CP lengths and low SNR values, the systems that only have a CP outperform those that incorporate a CS.

 Finally, the formulation presented here allows analysis in the transform domain of the three different interference powers that appear in each OFDM scheme.
 Fig. \ref{fig-Pvarios_longi_snr_values} shows the total power results ($P_{\rm ICI1}$, $P_{\rm ICI2}$, and $P_{\rm ISI}$) as a function of the CP length, obtained in the previous experiment for the VEH200 channel.
-The interference power is higher for systems whose windowing is performed in the transmitter than those with windowing in the receiver.
-Note that the CPW system has low levels of interference power, but the data rate results do not outperform the other systems.
-This is due to the overhead involved in the inclusion of both CP and CS.
+The interference power is higher for systems whose windowing is performed in the \fcro{Tx} than those with windowing in the \fcro{Rx}.
+Note that \fcro{CPW-OFDM} has low levels of interference power, but the data rate results do not outperform the other systems.
+This is due to the overhead involved in the inclusion of both \fcro{a} CP and CS.